taylornoss/MMM-PGA/README.md

 # MMM-PGA

-This a module for MagicMirror <br>
+This a module for MagicMirror² <br>
 https://magicmirror.builders <br>
 https://github.com/MichMich/MagicMirror

-A Magic Mirror Module to show Upcoming PGA Tournaments.
+A MagicMirror² Module to show Upcoming PGA Tournaments.
 Once the tournament starts a configurable Leader Board will be shown along with scores for your favorite golfers.

 # Release Notes